+One thing a share portfolio can't do is serve as part of your deposit.
 As an example, let’s say you need $100,000 for a home loan deposit and $50,000 of your savings is tied up in shares.
 Unfortunately, your bank will not accept the shares you own as a deposit.

 The deposit for a home loan needs to be in cash, or perhaps held as equity in another property.
 This allows the lender to limit their exposure to risk.
 For example, if you defaulted on your loan repayments, the lender would need to not only sell the property in question but also go after your shares in order to recoup its losses.

 It’s also important to remember that the value of your share portfolio rises and falls all the time.
 So while your portfolio might be worth $50,000 now, in 12 months’ time the value could have dropped to $40,000 or even less, which would obviously have a huge impact on the amount you borrow and your ability to service the loan.